archlinux/aur/README.md

 # Installation
 ## Necessary configuration
 ### bitcoind
-1. `nano /etc/bitcoin/bitcoin.conf` and uncomment "prune=550".
+1. `sudo nano /etc/bitcoin/bitcoin.conf` and uncomment "prune=550".
 Set "rpcuser=" and "rpcpassword=" how you like.
 You will need those values later.

 ### nbxplorer
 1. `nano ~/.nbxplorer/Main/settings.config` and set "btc.rpc.auth=" according to the prior set values in the bitcoin configuration file.